Electricity Jargon Buster

 Smart meter: this can communicate directly with your energy supplier so you don’t have to wait in at home for someone to read your meter.

-Three phase connection: three phase connections wrapped up in one connection to supply higher demands of power e.g. electric gates and stair lifts.
+3-phase connection: 3-phase connections wrapped up in one connection to supply higher demands of power e.g. electric gates and stair lifts.

 Transmission network: the network of cables and pylons that transmits higher voltage electricity from power stations to wherever its needed.